DavidLarsKetch/aardappel/README.md

   - I pushed the envelope on what I knew about JavaScript ES6 and beyond while staying within the `AngularJS` way.
 Knowing the ins-and-outs of each was pivotal

 - At Least it Floats
-  - Using `AngularJS` is like an archaelogical dig.
-I reached new heights by learning how to build custom directives, services, etc.
+  - Using `AngularJS` is like an archaelogical dig; some of its solutions are useful, but new frameworks provide more innovative solutions.
+I reached new depths of understanding by learning how to build custom directives, services, etc.

 ### Lessons Learned
 - Know why you're using a technology